Separation Anxiety, School Refusal & Transition to School

-Refusal to go to school has gotten more attention recently, because it became a common problem in child psychology.
+Refusal to go to school has gotten more attention recently because it became a common problem in child psychology.
 Research shows that it affects more children than earlier.
-The percentage of children suffering from this problem is estimated to be around 1-2% of school aged children.
+The percentage of children suffering from this problem is estimated to be around 1-2% of school-aged children.
 What is even worse, psychologists think that this problem is likely to peak at transition points (between 5-6 years and 11-13 years).

 Since separation anxiety isn’t always the reason for children to refuse to go to school, we need to look over all the possible reasons.
 First, we need to make sure that the child isn’t bullied.
 Then, we need to make sure that the child doesn’t have problems with getting along with peers or teachers.
-Last, we need to check if the child has problems with understanding the classes.
+Lastly, we need to check if the child has problems with understanding the classes.

-The symptom of this disorder is avoidance, that can be shown as avoidance of school, contacting with others or sleeping alone (without child’s caregiver).
+The symptom of this disorder is avoidance, that can be shown as avoidance of school, contacting with others or sleeping alone (without the child’s caregiver).
 In the case of this disorder, anxiety is excessive and developmentally inappropriate.

 Symptoms of Separation Anxiety Disorder

-A. Developmentally inappropriate and excessive fear or anxiety concerning separation from those to whom the individual is attached, as evidenced by at least three of the following:
+A) Developmentally inappropriate and excessive fear or anxiety concerning separation from those to whom the individual is attached, as evidenced by at least three of the following:

 - Recurrent excessive distress when anticipating or experiencing separation from home or from major attachment figures.